 Meanwhile, her dislike for dying a horrible death was doing quite well.

-Atop the tallest Arthune terminal, and the tallest in all of Pannulus, an airship was readying for departure to Dalewater.
+Atop Portal Tower One, the first completed terminal in Arthune, and the tallest in all of Pannulus, an airship was readying for departure to Dalewater.

 At the waiting area’s epicenter, she dropped her gaze to escape the spin, smoothing her skirts with erratic hand motions.
 “I can’t do it.
 I thought I could do it, or that I’d be able to do it once I arrived, but it’s obvious I can’t do it.
 No, I’m quite certain now.
 Impossible.”